 First, Let’s Talk About The Challenges of RFPs

 Too often, proposal professionals (or if you’re lucky, a proposal team) start each RFP from square one with no clear process in place.
-This lack of structure leaves them time and again, scrambling at the last minute to search, cut, copy, and paste — stuffing as much information as possible into the RFP just to get it out the door.
+This lack of structure leaves them time and again, scrambling at the last minute to search, cut, copy, and paste — stuffing as much information as possible into the RFP response just to get it out the door.
 It’s a time-consuming, stressful and often unrewarding process that typically falls short of a company’s best effort.

 If this approach isn’t working, why is it so hard to change?

 Once an RFP response is out the door, the process is revisited and everyone usually agrees they will take a more strategic approach next time.
 However, often this never comes to fruition.
 But well-written RFP responses and proposals mean more business for your company.
 So it is worth the attention and commitment to resources to do it better BEFORE the next RFP comes through the door.
-By optimizing your RFP process, you will save valued time for stakeholders throughout your organization — from subject matter experts to compliance, sales, finance, and marketing personnel.
+By optimizing your RFP process, you will save valuable time for stakeholders throughout your organization — from subject matter experts to compliance, sales, finance, and marketing personnel.

 Ok, it sounds easy enough.
 So, how’s it done?

-Here are 10 strategies for creating winning RFP responses that will help you improve the quality, completeness and timeliness — enabling your company to rise above the competition and win more business — without driving everyone crazy.
+Oftentimes, getting started is the toughest aspect to improving the RFP response process.
+RocketDocs has put together 10 strategies for creating winning RFP responses that will help you improve the quality, completeness and timeliness — enabling your company to rise above the competition and win more business — without driving everyone crazy.

 - ASSEMBLE YOUR A-TEAM